 Dark Mountain: Issue 5

-Essays and conversations: Tim Fox recalls his childhood home, nine miles from Cape Canaveral, from where he watched the take-off of Apollo 17; Paul Kingsnorth takes us down into the Black Chamber of the Grotte de Niaux for an encounter with the sacred; Akshay Ahuja journeys into the stories of the Mahabharata, puzzling through its strange visions of fertility; Matt Szabo leads us from Max Weber’s Iron Cage of modernity to the Willow Cage of ethical consumerism, with a little help from Zygmunt Bauman; Lauren Eden and Alastair McIntosh visit the Isle of Lewis, gathering memories of the seamen’s strike of 1966, when the community’s supplies were cut off for six weeks, and ask: how would they, or any of us, cope with such a breakdown in the supply chains today?
-And more …
+Further in, Akshay Ahuja journeys into the stories of the Mahabharata, puzzling through its strange visions of fertility.
+In Sharon English’s story, ‘El Dorado’, we find ourselves digging for ginseng in the abandoned lands of Ontario’s first Gold Rush.
+Matt Szabo leads us from Max Weber’s Iron Cage of modernity to the Willow Cage of ethical consumerism, with a little help from Zygmunt Bauman.
+Lauren Eden and Alastair McIntosh visit the Isle of Lewis, gathering memories of the seamen’s strike of 1966, when the community’s supplies were cut off for six weeks: how would they, or any of us, cope with such a breakdown in the supply chains today?

-Art: Our new art editor, Charlotte Du Cann, has redesigned our colour sections, which feature work from Richard Bracken, Zanny Mellor, Thomas Keyes, Laura Copsey, Louise Oates, James Aldridge, Oliver Raymond-Barker, Patrik Qvist and Katrine Skovsgaard.
+One of the most striking features of Issue 5 is the colour sections, completely redesigned by our new art editor, Charlotte Du Cann, and featuring work from Richard Bracken, Zanny Mellor, Thomas Keyes, Laura Copsey, Louise Oates, James Aldridge, Oliver Raymond-Barker, Patrik Qvist and Katrine Skovsgaard.
 There’s also a photographic reflection on the four years of our Uncivilisation festival, accompanied by an essay from Dougald Hine.